Convoy PQ 8: Analysis

-While PQ 8 had sailed to Murmansk, QP 5 comprising Arcos, Dekabrist, Eulima and San Ambrosio had departed for Iceland on 13 January, escorted by the cruiser HMS Cumberland and the destroyers Icarus and Tartar arriving safely on 24 January.
-Despite the loss of Matabele, PQ 8 had been fortunate that the German intention to sortie with Tirpitz had been cancelled due to its destroyer escorts being diverted south for the Channel Dash.
-The regular sailings to Murmansk, the failure of the German Army to capture the port six months after the start of Operation Barbarossa made the establishment of a U-boat force in Norway permanent and become a significant part of the anti-shipping effort.
+While Convoy PQ 8 had sailed to Murmansk, Convoy QP 5 comprising Arcos, Dekabrist, Eulima and San Ambrosio had departed for Iceland on 13 January, escorted by the cruiser HMS Cumberland and the destroyers Icarus and Tartar arriving safely on 24 January.
+Despite the loss of Matabele, Convoy PQ 8 had been fortunate that a sortie by Tirpitz had been cancelled, due to its destroyer escorts being diverted south for the Channel Dash.
+The regular sailings to Murmansk and the failure of the German Army to capture the port six months after the start of Operation Barbarossa, made the establishment of a U-boat force in Norway permanent and become a significant part of the anti-shipping effort.

 Subsequent operations

-The next convoy, the combined PQ 9 and PQ 10 (ten ships) and PQ 11 (13 ships) slipped past the German defences unscathed but the increasing hours of daylight made further convoys more vulnerable, when it would be another eight to twelve weeks before the pack ice receded.
+The next convoy, the combined Convoy PQ 9/10 (ten ships) and Convoy PQ 11 (13 ships) slipped past the German defences unscathed but the increasing hours of daylight made further convoys more vulnerable, when it would be another eight to twelve weeks before the pack ice receded.
 Tovey thought that it was wrong for U-boats to be able to lie in wait off the Kola Inlet.
 In Tovey's view the Russians should be able to make these waters too dangerous for U-boats and provide fighter cover to convoys as they approached their destination.
-In February, Rear-Admiral Harold Burrough, commander of the 10th Cruiser Squadron, was despatched to Murmansk in HMS Nigeria to represent Tovey's views that the Russians should make more effort to defend convoys between Bear Island and the Kola Inlet.
+In February, Rear-Admiral Harold Burrough, commander of the 10th Cruiser Squadron, was dispatched to Murmansk in HMS Nigeria to represent Tovey's views that the Russians should make more effort to defend convoys between Bear Island and the Kola Inlet.